 40 OPERATIONS BOSTON

 There he is again!
 Until now, that was not different from a Flashback Database Operation without Data Guard.
-But now my Standby Database is no longer able to do Redo Apply, because it is “in the future of the Primary Database”.
-I need to put it into a time, shortly before the present time of the Primary, in order to restart the Redo Apply successfully:
+But now my Standby Database is no longer able to do Redo Apply, because it is „in the future of the Primary Database“.
+We are in step 2) of the below picture now that I added to illustrate the situation.

 DGMGRL> show configuration